-Cherries: Steady supply out of Washington, New York and Canada.
+Cherries: Lighter supply out of Washington, New York and Canada.

-Stone Fruit: New crop Peaches, Nectarines, Plums and Apricots now available out of California.
-Peaches are now available in South Carolina and Georgia as well.
+Stone Fruit: New crop Peaches, Nectarines, Plums available out of the PNW.
+Carolina season is winding down.

 Kiwi Fruit: Supplies fair out of California as well as offshore landing on the East Coast.